Envelope Icon

 Health Impact Assessment

 A health Impact Assessment (HIA) is a way to identify and improve the health consequences of any defined policy or proposed development, including unintended and unanticipated consequences.
 A HIA includes explicit consideration of how impacts may affect different groups in the population.
-HIAs produce evidence-based recommendations to inform decision-makers on how they can promote and protect the health and wellbeing of local communities they serve
+HIAs produce evidence-based recommendations to inform decision-makers on how they can promote and protect the health and wellbeing of local communities they serve.

 Incandescent lighting